 Charcoal Tablets For Gastric Bypass

 I had gastric bypass 2 years ago.
 I'm having horrible gas problems.
-I started taking active charcoal pills, am I harming myself?
+I started taking active charcoal pills, am i harming myself?

 Capsule & pills: Well, bypass patients should open capsules and crush pills so in theory, if that is done, the absorption should be about the same. ...Read more

-Can gastric bypass surgery be reversible after meeting the appropriate weight to prevent malnutrition?
-Or it's enough to have one pill include all vit?
+Can gastric bypass surgery be reversible after meeting the appropriate weight to prevent malnutrition?or it's enough to have one pill include all vit?

 I know gastric bypass surgery is a great weight loss tool, but can patients take diet pill to help speed things up?